david-leverenz/mvc-tech-blog/README.md

 ### Functional
 1) Database models are correctly assembled and linked.
 2) Seed files and script are correctly created and functional.
 3) All backend routes are correctly written and functional.
 They all work in Insomnia.
-This includes:
+This includes:<br>
    a.
 Logout<br>
    b.
 Login<br>
    c.
 Sign Up<br>